 In Massachusetts and nationwide, the ACLU fights laws and government policies preventing people’s access to contraception, abortion, and accurate information about sexual and reproductive health.
-This has included challenging government interference with the right to obtain reproductive health care including abortion and contraception, abstinence-only education in schools, mistreatment of pregnant prisoners, discrimination against pregnant workers, targeted regulations of abortion providers, and so-called religious refusals to comply with laws protecting the public.
+This has included challenging government interference with the right to obtain reproductive health care including abortion and contraception, abstinence-only education in schools, mistreatment of pregnant people who are incarcerated, discrimination against pregnant workers, targeted regulations of abortion providers, and so-called religious refusals to comply with laws protecting the public.

 Our attorneys have brought some of the major and historic challenges to abortion restrictions in Massachusetts, including Moe v.
 Secretary of Administration and Finance, which ensures a person’s right to reproductive freedom is a fundamental right under our state constitution.